-The assassination was perceived as a challenge to the Austrial rule over Serbia.
+The assassination was perceived as a challenge to the Austrian rule over Serbia.
 Hence on 28th July Austria declared war on Serbia resulting in powerful allies taking sides between the two enemies.
 The Russians mobilised their forces in support of Serbia.
-In retaliation the Germans backed Austria and declared war on Russia.
+In retaliation, the Germans backed Austria and declared war on Russia.

 The day after Britain declared war on 5th August 1914, the British establishment discussed strategy and how to mobilise its armies.
 The Secretary of State for India, Lord Crewe favoured using Indian resources for the war.
 The thinking was that since the British Empire must fight, it had to mobilise the Indian Army for overseas service.

 The authorities declared that the British Expeditionary Force (BEF) which comprised of peacetime regulars of the Home Army would go to France to contain German onslaught.